 Did you know that 1 in 10 construction workers are injured annually?
-That’s where ergonomics come into play.
+That’s where ergonomics comes into play.
 You’ll discover how understanding and applying ergonomic principles can actively reduce your risk of injury on the job.
 Let’s delve into common construction-related injuries, how they’re caused, and most importantly, how they can be prevented with practical, effective strategies.
 Remember, safety is paramount in your line of work!

 Understanding the Concept of Ergonomics

 It’s essential to grasp what ergonomics is to reduce the risk of injuries in the construction field.
 You see, ergonomics isn’t just a fancy buzzword.
-It’s actually a scientific discipline that deals with understanding human capabilities and designing workplaces, tools, and tasks in a way that matches those capabilities.
+It’s a scientific discipline that deals with understanding human capabilities and designing workplaces, tools, and tasks in a way that matches those capabilities.
 The goal?
 To increase efficiency and safety.

 Let’s dive into ergonomic principles first.
 These are rules or guidelines used to design an environment that fits you instead of forcing you to fit it.
 They include ensuring workstations are at comfortable heights, tools are designed for easy grip and use, and jobs allow for regular rest breaks.